eldoma/CC201-Intro-container-Docker/README.md

 Hands-on Lab: Introduction to Containers, Docker and IBM Cloud Container Registry

-To make a Local Docker, important commands in VS Code,
+To make a Local Docker, observe important commands in VS Code,

 VS Code commands for local Docker: